anatolicvs/adidas-shop/README.md

 ## What about watching quick Introduction of the project?

-I prepared a quick demo, you can find under the `intro` folder. :)
+I prepared a quick demo video, you can find under the `intro` folder. :)

 Also, while you test it locally in your machine, you should remove store.sqlite file from server folder.